 2013 Toyota Sequoia Interior

-For the most part, reviewers say the Sequoia has good interior build quality, but are conflicted about its design and materials.
+For the most part, reviewers say the 2013 Toyota Sequoia has good interior build quality, but they are conflicted about its design and materials.
 A few auto critics are disappointed with the interior materials, which they feel give the Sequoia a low-budget look.
-Others say the interior is versatile, with nice touches, comfortable seating and a large cargo hold.
+Others say the interior is versatile, with nice design touches, comfortable seating and a large cargo hold.